tkeskita/snappyLayerTests/test_result_analysis.md

   chaotic.

-* OpenFOAM.com option `nOuterIter` value set to target number of layers gave highest coverage, at the cost of increased meshing time.
+* OpenFOAM.com option `nOuterIter` value set to target number of layers (or a very large value like 1000) gave highest coverage, at the cost of increased meshing time.

 * Some outlier parameter values (value out of normal or typical range) can result in significantly improved layer coverage